 My morning hit a pause when I had someone share with me that their friend was just diagnosed with breast cancer.
 Gulp.
 I saw that look in her eyes.
 That terrified, how-do-I-help-my-dear-friend-walk-this-new-road look mixed with tears.
 Oh sister!
 I know, I know.
 I teared up a little remembering my journey.
 Each new diagnosis I hear, it brings me back to that place and I step into their shoes for a moment.
 I truly empathize with these women.
 My heart breaks right along with theirs and the people that share their journey.
 You need your people.
 What a gem my friend is to share this journey with her dear friend.
 This is why I share.
 I share my stories so I can help others.
 I truly want to inspire people to advocate for themselves and also know that if they come to me, they will always have a safe place to land with their thoughts and fears about breast cancer.
 It’s scary and overwhelming and it sucks.
 When your mind is racing a million miles an hour, I will hit the pause button in my day for you long enough to give you a hug and tell you to take a deep breath and help you take the next steps.

 My afternoon was peppered with rays of light among the dark clouds.
 Lunch, laundry, and then nap time was on the agenda.
 I was supposed to write during nap time, but I spent the time having philosophical discussions with my three middle children.
-I was lovely really, but then I argued with the 14 year old about the same thing for the 953rd time this week.
+It was lovely really, but then I argued with the 14 year old about the same thing for the 953rd time this week.
 Just as I sat down to write, little man woke up from his nap and wanted a snack.
 Before I know it, it was time to take two of the children to an orthodontic appointment.
 One just had braces put on and one is getting ready to start the beginnings of appliances to prep for braces.
 “Oh, the deposit is due the day of impressions…which he had done today.
 Can you pay for that up front?”
 “Uh huh, yeah,” I exhale.
 I feel defeated by the money pit that won’t quit.
-Tack that on to my weekly treatments that are not covered by insurance.
 I whip out the credit card and say a little prayer that God will provide.

 I ended the day well after midnight, still not showered, and that’s okay.